Dunaliella vs. Spirulina

 Dunaliella salina is a unicellular green alga of the genus and was studied since the early 19th century, and numerous species were characterized and classified since then.
 In general, Dunaliella salina species are ubiquitous in saline environments, and often multiple species occur in the same habitat.

 This broad distribution of species of the genus Dunaliella salina may be contributed to their tolerance to a wide range of salinities, light intensities, and temperatures as well as their ability to survive for many years among salt crystals.
 To cope with these extreme environments, Dunaliella salina produces very high levels of antioxidant molecules.

-On a per – gram basis, Dunaliella salina has more than twice the chlorophyll, five times the mineral content and more than 6000 times the carotenoid antioxidants content of spirulina.
-Furthermore, Dunaliella salina soft-cell membrane makes it easily digestible, compared with other microalgae that have hard cell walls.
+On a per – gram basis, Dunaliella salina has more than twice the chlorophyll, five times the mineral content, and more than 6000 times the carotenoid antioxidants content of spirulina.
+Furthermore, the Dunaliella salina soft-cell membrane makes it easily digestible, compared with other microalgae that have hard cell walls.

 Dunaliella From the Dead Sea

 The key to Dunaliella salina high carotenoid content is its saline environment.
 The higher the salinity, the higher the beta-carotene concentration.
 This organism’s saline requirements also make it easier to grow, because it has few natural competitors in the high-salt environment.
 Although it is technically a green microalga, the carotenoids (which are pigments) can mask the chlorophyll, at times giving this alga a red or orange hue.

 Dunaliella salina was recognized as “Ancient Healthcare.”
 Algae is a nutrient-dense natural food and medicine that has been used safely for thousands of years by Aztecs, some African peoples, and South Pacific Islanders.
 Examples of popular edible algae-promoting good health used around the world include Spirulina and Chlorella.
 Dunaliella salina, however, offers many unique benefits over these other algae.